top of page

 The ADEA protects both current employees and job applicants who are age 40 and older.
 Because of this requirement, younger employees with "reverse" age discrimination claims should consider pursuing their claim under state or local laws (see below).

 The ADEA prohibits age discrimination in the workplace in: hiring; promotion, discharge, compensation, and terms, conditions, or privileges of employment.
 It applies to employers who have 20 or more employees for each working day in either the current or proceeding year.
-Because of this requirement, at Employment Law Center of Maryland, we often advise individuals working for smaller employers (i.e., less than 20 employees) to pursue age discrimination cases under state or local law.
+Because of this requirement, at the Employment Law Center of Maryland, we often advise individuals working for smaller employers (i.e., less than 20 employees) to pursue age discrimination cases under state or local law.

 Contrary to popular belief, the ADEA does not explicitly prohibit employers from asking about a job applicant's age, or taking an employment action against them (e.g., hiring or firing) as long as the employer has a bona fide occupational qualification reasonably necessary “to the normal operation of the particular business.”
 In other words, if the employer can show that (1) that the age-based employment requirement is reasonably necessary to the essence of the business, and (2) that an individualized approach would be pointless or impractical, the employer can hire, fire, and take other employment actions based on age.
 This is a narrow exception, and generally applies to the employment of firefighters and law enforcement officers.
 If your employer is asking for your age, and doesn't have a compelling reason for doing so, you should contact a Maryland age discrimination lawyer.